1) How do antibodies protect against tau pathology?

 4) Drug discovery

-In collaboration with the Drug Discovery Unit in Dundee, we are identifying compounds with the ability to prevent seeded tau aggregation.
+In collaboration with the Drug Discovery Unit at the University of Dundee, and Takeda, we are identifying compounds with the ability to prevent seeded tau aggregation.
 For this we are making use of cell-based seeding assays that monitor the aggregation of fluorescent full-length tau isoforms (McEwan et al. 2017 PNAS).
 The screen provides an opportunity to discover new cellular mechanisms involved in seeding and has identified hit compounds that are currently being explored as potential therapeutics.